elizarov/KEEP/proposals/extensions/serialization.md

     companion object {
         // end of input
         const val READ_DONE = -1
-        // the decoder is sure that elements go in order, no need to call decodeElementIndex const val READ_ALL = -2
+        // the decoder is sure that elements go in order, do not call decodeElementIndex anymore const val READ_ALL = -2
     }